 If you have an employee’s clock-in time and clock-out time in Excel, you can simply subtract the clock-in time from the clock-out time.
 For the calculation to be accurate, the time entries must be formatted as time data in Excel, not as text or numbers.

 What is the best way to calculate payroll hours?

-The best way to calculate payroll hours is to use digital time tracking software, also known as time clock apps.
+The best way to calculate payroll hours is to use digital time tracking app, also known as time clock apps.
 These tools help you accurately track employees’ hours and can generate timesheets for payroll automatically.